drivendataorg/scipy_proceedings/papers/drivendata/main.md

 Flow diagram of the video depth estimation pipeline.
 Gray nodes indicate data and blue nodes indicate a processing step.
 :::

 The depth estimation model uses an EfficientNetV2 [@doi:10.48550/arXiv.2104.00298] backbone and the output is a scalar estimated distance in meters between the animal and the camera.
 The inputs to the model are 5 frames stacked channelwise, where the frames are chronological and the middle frame corresponds to the present frame for which the depth estimation is made.
 The frames are downsampled to 270x480.
-The model was trained with heavy augmentations for 80 epochs with a batch size of 32, AdamW optimizer, and CosineAnnealingLR scheduler with a period of 25 epochs.
+The model was trained with heavy augmentations for 80 epochs with a batch size of 32, AdamW optimizer, and CosineAnnealingLR scheduler with a period of 25 epochs.[^footnote-depth-hyperparameters]

+[^footnote-depth-hyperparameters]: These hyperparameters were part of the second-place winning solution of the Deep Chimpact Challenge and found empirically.

 ### Results